 - Track 7-4Gastroesophageal reflux disease or Acid Reflux

-- Track 7-5Oesophageal disease
+- Track 7-5Oesophageal diseases

 - Track 7-6Acid Related Diseases

 Common digestive problems include heartburn/GERD, IBD, and IBS.
 Symptoms may include bloating, diarrhea, gas, stomach pain, and stomach cramps.
 Treatment includes a combination of medication and lifestyle changes.

 Treatment options include drugs that reduce acid levels, such as the proton pump inhibitors Aciphex, Nexium, Prevacid, Prilosec, and Protonix and the H2 blockers Axid, Pepcid, Tagamet, and Zantac